-Jessica Jewell is the Water Hub’s Digital Director bringing 10+ years of marketing and communications experience to support water justice in the West.
+Jessica Jewell is the Water Hub’s Digital Director bringing 10+ years of marketing and communications experience to support water justice.

 Some narratives she’s built power around include equitable policymaking, historic underinvestment and environmental racism, connecting the dots between food and climate, protecting mountain wildlands, elevating movement leader voices, and how rainwater harvest is a win-win.